DhruvinPatel/ConnectMNK/README.md

 The player corresponds to connect N-M-K game.
+Try beating it!

 Connect N-M-K game:
 In the game of Connect Four two players compete to make a consecutive series of four of the same color.
 For eg. The board is a vertical 6x7(6 rows and 7 columns i.e. N=6, M = 7) board.
 The players alternate turns and